40+ Free Corporate Bylaws Templates

 Bylaws Vs. Articles of Incorporation

 Bylaws and articles of incorporation are different in several ways.
-First, articles of incorporation are documents that confirm as well as document the existence of your corporation.
-Information usually found in articles of incorporation is focused on the ‘about’ of your company or business entity.
-This includes the name of your corporation, address with name of the registered agent, type of corporate structure, and value and type of authorized shares.
+First, articles of incorporation are documents that confirm and document the existence of your corporation.
+Information usually found in articles of incorporation is focused on the โaboutโ of your company or business entity.
+This includes the name of your corporation, the address with the name of the registered agent, the type of corporate structure, and the value and type of authorized shares.

-In summary, bylaws are more detailed on the internal affairs of the corporation, while articles of incorporation are short documents registered with your State during the process of forming your business.
+In summary, they are more detailed on the internal affairs of the corporation, while articles of incorporation are short documents registered with your state during the process of forming your business.

 Bylaws are important to both for-profit and non-profit corporations.
 However, they do not follow the same pattern.
-For example, for-profit corporations require higher registration fees and renewal fees, the profits accrued after expenses are distributed to the shareholders, salaries can have certain changes at any time, they should be registered at the State only, and lastly, employees are being paid.
+For example, for-profit corporations require higher registration fees and renewal fees; the profits accrued after expenses are distributed to the shareholders; salaries can have certain changes at any time; they should be registered with the state only; and lastly, employees are being paid.

-For non-profit corporations, there will be lower registration and renewal fees, profits accrued after expenses are meant to be for a “worthy or charitable cause”, and salaries must be stipulated at the beginning of the year.
-Unlike for-profit corporations that get registered at the State only, non-profit corporations should be registered at the State and Federal level, and employees are mostly volunteers.
+For non-profit corporations, there will be lower registration and renewal fees; profits accrued after expenses are meant to be for a โworthy or charitable causeโ, and salaries must be stipulated at the beginning of the year.
+Unlike for-profit corporations that get registered at the state level, non-profit corporations should be registered at the state and federal levels, and employees are mostly volunteers.

 Business Entities Using Corporate Bylaws

-Bylaws are not required in every State, but it is advised that your company has one in order to prepare for business transactions or legal disputes.
-Below are the different business entities that require corporate bylaws:
+Bylaws are not required in every state, but it is advised that your company have them in order to prepare for business transactions or legal disputes.
+Below are the different business entities that require them:

 C corporations